wpidlib/WPID-Library-Docs/tutorials/Async/Async.md

 ## Using Async Movement with the Chassis classes

 Async motion with the chassis is just as easy as the mechanisms, since mechanisms are utilized in the chassis.
-The difference is the syncrhonous chassis movement functions have asynchronous counterparts.
+The difference is the synchronous chassis movement functions have asynchronous counterparts.

 For the Tank class we have: